Skip to content

 Co-authored a project on the effect of online AI-generated misinformation on LLM predictions.
 The course shaped the editorial direction at AI Policy Pulse afterwards.

-The credentialed long form lives on the CV (PDF).
+The credentialed long form lives on my CV (PDF).

 Beyond the work